 The Neighbourhood Plan will work to support the growth and its timing agreed with South Norfolk District Council in its new Local Plan.
-However, any new residential growth in Poringland will need to meet the requirements in Policy XX, set forth below.
+However, any new residential growth in Poringland will need to meet the requirements in Policy 2, set forth below.

-Policy XX: Housing - scale
+Policy 2: Housing - scale

 Housing schemes will need to comprise of 20 dwellings or fewer.
-Developments of more than 20 dwellings will only be supported where they also propose to deliver significant community benefits, such as, but not limited to, the infrastructure projects set forth in Policy XX.
+Developments of more than 20 dwellings will only be supported where they also propose to deliver significant community benefits.
 In-fill proposals will be supported in principle as long as the proposal does not unduly harm the local character, is a gap within a continuous line of housing or development, and the gaps can accommodate no more than five dwellings.